Git Workflow

 Return to the previous state

-will peek the latest stash into the working copy without changing the stack.
+git stash popStashes behave as a stack. git stash pop will pop the latest stash into the working copy.
+In a similar way git stash apply will peek the latest stash into the working copy without changing the stack.
 At this point the working copy should be in the same state as it was before.

 Rewrite the history